Ronaldo (Brazilian footballer): Personal life

 In April 2008, Ronaldo was involved in a scandal involving three travesti prostitutes whom he met in a nightclub in Rio de Janeiro.
 Ronaldo claimed that upon discovering that they were legally male, he offered them $600 to leave.
 One of the three attempted to blackmail Ronaldo, while the other two admitted to lying about having sex with him.
 Ronaldo's engagement to Maria Beatriz Antony was immediately halted, but resumed shortly after and they married in the same year.
-Maria Beatriz Antony gave birth to their first daughter, named Maria Sophia, in Rio de Janeiro, on 24 December 2008.
+Maria Beatriz Antony gave birth to their first daughter in Rio de Janeiro, on 24 December 2008.
 In April 2009, the family moved to a new penthouse in São Paulo.
-On 6 April 2010, Maria Beatriz Antony gave birth to their second daughter.
-The girl, born in São Paulo, was named Maria Alice, and was born exactly 10 years after her older brother Ronald.
+On 6 April 2010, Maria Beatriz Antony gave birth to their second daughter in São Paulo.

 In December 2010, Ronaldo and his family moved to a new mansion in São Paulo.
-Also in December, Ronaldo took a paternity test and was confirmed to be the father of a boy named Alexander, born in April 2005.
-The boy was born after a brief relationship between Ronaldo and Michele Umezu, a Brazilian waitress who Ronaldo first met in Tokyo in 2002.
+Also in December, Ronaldo took a paternity test and was confirmed to be the father of a boy born in April 2005.
+He was born after a brief relationship between Ronaldo and Michele Umezu, a Brazilian waitress who Ronaldo first met in Tokyo in 2002.
 After the confirmation of his fourth child, Ronaldo stated on 6 December 2010 that he had had a vasectomy, feeling that having four children was enough.
 Ronaldo and Maria Beatriz Antony divorced in 2012.

 In a 2011 interview with the BBC, former Real Madrid teammate Steve McManaman spoke about Ronaldo's personality.
 "He could go in a restaurant, and I could go in with him, and you're not just there with close friends.
 He invites everybody.
 You'd be at a table with him and it'd be a judge sitting opposite talking to a politician with someone off the street listening in.
 So he just had this amazing aura, where everyone wanted to join him.
 Sometimes there'd be 20 to 30 people sitting at meal times with him.
 He was a wonderful person.
 Everybody would second that, no matter what club he played for."